digisavvy/some-like-it-neat/README.md

 * Genericons: Truthfully, these are here because they have a WordPress Fonticon (http://genericons.com)
 * Superfish Menus: Handles drop down nav nicely. (http://users.tpg.com.au/j_birch/plugins/superfish/)
 * Meanmenu: Hamburger menu when you get down to mobile viewports (https://github.com/weare2ndfloor/meanMenu)
+* Post Format Support.
+There's very basic template support for Post Formats.
+The templates are there for you to butcher to your little heart's content!
 * Menu Walker Class for Menu Descriptions: Menu descriptions like it's 2008, mofo!

 Coming Soon